tel/old-blog/_posts/2014-07-23-types_of_data.md

 One branch of logic, intuitionistic logic, tries to cope without the ability to prove without constrution.
-Thus, in intuitionistic logic the structure of data is better preserved... but one must also do without *ex falso quodlibet* which can be painful.
+Thus, in intuitionistic logic the structure of data is better preserved... but one must also do without proof by contradiction which can be painful.

 ## Conclusion